joanroig/pccomponentes-bot/README.md

 # PcComponentes Bot

-Receive a Telegram message when a article is back to stock!
+Receive a Telegram message when a article is back to stock at the desired price!
 Implemented for PcComponentes.com stock and outlet articles, useful for tracking:

 - Graphic cards
 - Processors
 - Motherboards

-Automatic purchase (no credit card needed).

-**The bot may fail from time to time due changes in the website, new issues and pull requests are welcome.**

 > ⚠️ Disclaimer: Please note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use it on your behalf.

+## Current status

+The project is not actively maintained, therefore the bot may fail from time to time due changes in the website.
+New issues and pull requests are welcome!

+**Fully working**

+- Tracking
+- Telegram notifications

+**Implementation affected due website changes**

+- **Login:** May be fixed by saving the cookies in a file and restoring it on every session.
+- **Automatic purchase:** New purchase page, needs a full rework.

 ## Requirements